ADORSYS-GIS/moodle-plugin/charts/moodle/README.md

 # Moodle Helm Chart

 This Helm chart deploys [Moodle](https://moodle.org/) on a Kubernetes cluster.
-It wraps the [Bitnami Moodle chart](https://github.com/bitnami/charts/tree/main/bitnami/moodle) and supports optional deployment of Bitnami's PostgreSQL chart for internal database provisioning, or integration with external PostgreSQL services like GCP CloudSQL, Amazon RDS, or CloudNativePG.
+It wraps the [Bitnami Moodle chart](https://github.com/bitnami/charts/tree/main/bitnami/moodle) and supports optional deployment of Bitnami's PostgreSQL chart for internal database provisioning, or integration with external PostgreSQL services .

 ---